delventhalz/transfer-chain-js/README.md

-# Transfer Chain JS
+# Zero-Touch Bootstrapping Using Hyperledger Sawtooth

 An example of a simple blockchain app written entirely in JavaScript with [Hyperledger Sawtooth](https://github.com/hyperledger/sawtooth-core).
-This app allows users to create named assets and transfer them between different owners designated by a public key.
+This app has the following functionalitites:
+* Can add users and generate unique public-private keypairs for them.
+* Allows users to add named (IoT) devices and generate unique bootstrapping parameters for each of them.
+* Can make signed transfers of the devices between users.
+* Can perform encrypted and signed transfer of bootstrapping parameters using ECIES
+* Uses the transferred parameters to bootstrap the device

+Different owners are designated by their public keys.

 This repo includes a _Transaction Processor_ which will can interface with a Sawtooth validator and handle validation of transactions, and a simple